Skip to content

 Getting Started with Nodes

 Nodes are an essential part of PixiEditor, while they might look scary, they follow very simple rules.
-The goal of this guide is to help you understand not only how to use nodes, but also give you a deep understanding of how PixiEditor works.
+The goal of this guide is not only to help you learn how to use nodes, but also to give you a deep understanding of how PixiEditor works.

 Nodes are the individual elements that make up your scene in PixiEditor.
-Meaning that, they are blocks that you can connect together to create complex visuals and animations.
-Each node has it’s own inputs and outputs.
+They are blocks that you can connect together to create complex visuals and animations.
+Each node has its own inputs and outputs.

 Node image

-In fact, that’s a Vector Layer Node.
+In fact, this is a Vector Layer Node.
 Each Layer in PixiEditor is represented by a node.

 The Node Graph is a combination of all nodes in your file/document.
 As the name suggests, it is a graph, where nodes are connected together.